akullpp/awesome-java/CONTRIBUTING.md

 (d) a niche product that fills a gap

-(e) developer friendly (i.e has a commercial friendly license or clear pricing)
+Suggested software must also be developer-friendly, which means it meets the following criteria:
+(i) If an open source application, it is licensed under one of the [permissive](https://opensource.org/faq#permissive) open source licenses listed on [https://opensource.org/licenses](https://opensource.org/licenses).

+(ii) If commercial, it has clear pricing.

 There are two required criteria for a pull request:

 1. If an entry has a similar scope as other entries in the same category, the description must state the unique features that distinguishes it from the other entries.

-2. If an entry does not meet conditions *(a)* to *(e)* there has to be an explanation either in the description or the pull request why it should be added to the list.
+2. If an entry does not meet conditions *(a)* to *(d)* there has to be an explanation either in the description or the pull request why it should be added to the list.

 Self-promotion is frowned upon and will be reviewed critically but the suggestion will of course be approved if they criteria match.